 When to refinance a mortgage: Swapping ARMs and fixed-rate loans

-There can be strategic reasons to refinance from an adjustable-rate mortgage (ARM) to a fixed-rate loan, or vice versa.
+There can be strategic reasons to refinance from an adjustable-rate mortgage (ARM) to a fixed-rate loan or vice versa.

 The opposite could be true as well.
 You might currently have a fixed-rate loan at an interest rate slightly higher than you like.
-As interest rates fall, introductory ARM rates drop too.
+As interest rates fall, introductory ARM rates often drop too.

 Read more: Adjustable-rate vs. fixed-rate mortgage — which should you choose?